Hussain Ali Yousafi: Assassination

 Hussain Ali Yousafi was shot by unknown in Quetta on 26 January 2009.
 His assassination was considered one of the greatest losses to the Hazara community since the 1995 killing of Abdul Ali Mazari by the Taliban in Afghanistan.

 Reactions to his assassination

 Various political leaders from Pakistan, such as Asif Ali Zardari, and abroad condemned this political assassination.
 In reaction, Hazaras and others took part in protests and rallies in different countries.
 Demonstrations and protests were recorded in Pakistan and Afghanistan, as well as Canada, Australia, Europe, and the United States.

 The Hazara Democratic Party organized an All Parties Conference (APC) on 8 February 2009 in Quetta, focused on the restoration of peace and condemnation of Yousafi's killing.
-The meeting was attended by a wide variety of Pakistani political parties, to include the National Party (Pakistan), Balochistan National Party, and Pakistan Muslim League.
+The meeting was attended by a wide variety of Pakistani political parties, including the National Party, Balochistan National Party, and Pakistan Muslim League.

 The Hazara Democratic Party announced in a press conference at Quetta Press Club (1 February 2009), The Party's supreme council has decided on a title for HDP Chairman Hussain Ali Yousafi: Shaheed Chairman (Martyr Chairman) for his historic political and social services.